WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 While the FOI response reveals systemic opacity, user experiences show its human cost.

-MESS - DO REDO!!!!! - ENJOYING READING MESS?
-READ MESS. iT STARTS HERE....
-### 6. Practice Analysis: Access, Approval, and Publication Barriers
+## 6. Practice Analysis: Two Pathways of Transparency — Obtaining and Publishing Transcripts

+The preceding sections established why transcripts are the bedrock of transparency and how the system currently fails to monitor them.
+This section begins a practice-based examination of **two interdependent transparency pathways**:

+1. **The Obtaining Pathway** — how transcripts are requested, produced, and approved; and
+2. **The Publication Pathway** — how transcripts are anonymised, shared, and used to enable accountability and learning.

+These two processes are conceptually distinct but functionally inseparable.
+**If reform stops at improving how transcripts are obtained, without enabling their publication, transparency remains private.**
+Knowledge of judicial reasoning, error, and bias would stay confined to the individual family, never transferring into institutional learning or precedent-based improvement.
+Thus, the *linkage* between obtaining and publishing is itself the critical reform step — the point where personal justice becomes systemic justice.

-This chapter operationalises the hypothesis by examining how transcripts are actually obtained and published in the family courts of England and Wales.
-The articles refocus returining to its fundamenat conceptual frameing, i.e. how can we bring about the change with the least resistance and greatest impact?
-It combines (i) a documentary/procedural analysis of the rules, forms, and official guidance with (ii) a methodologically rigorous analysis of court-user anecdotes drawn from public sources.
-The goal is to identify concrete barriers, timings, and choke points that convert transparency aspirations into (or away from) practice.
+This chapter operationalises the central hypothesis by examining how transcripts are actually obtained and, where possible, made public in the family courts of England and Wales.
+It returns to the article’s fundamental conceptual framing: **how can change be achieved with the least resistance yet the greatest systemic impact?**
+To answer this, the analysis combines
+(i) a **documentary and procedural review** of existing rules, forms, and official guidance, with
+(ii) a **methodologically structured analysis of court-user anecdotes** drawn from public sources.
+The goal is to identify concrete barriers, timings, and choke points that determine whether transparency remains an aspiration or becomes a lived practice.

+The first half of this analysis explores the *obtaining pathway*, focusing on procedural access, costs, and approval delays.
+The following section (§7) extends the analysis to the *publication pathway*, evaluating how transcripts move — or fail to move — from private record to public resource.

 ### 6.1 Methodology: Anecdotal Evidence from Court-System Users